17 of the most secluded beaches in Greece

 But be warned, the more secluded beaches tend to be the ones that are hardest to reach.

-Here's our pick of 17 of the most secluded beaches in Greece:
+Here's our pick of 17 of the most secluded beaches when you travel to Greece:

 1. Voutoumi, Antipaxos

-Note: Editor's Note — Editor's Note — CNN Travel's series often carry sponsorship originating from the countries and regions we profile.
-However, CNN retains full editorial control over all of its reports.
-Read the policy.